breadnone/UTKSharp---UIToolkit-Fluent-API-for-Unity3D/README.md

 Fluent api for UIToolkit completely written in c#.

 <br>Compatible with Unity 2022.2+.</br>
-Still on-progress, most likely it will break on every update due to api style changes(currently the naming convention is a bit long)
+Still on-progress, most likely it will break on every update due to api style changes.(currently the naming convention is a bit long)

 # How-To:
 Add a refernce to UITKSharp namespace `using UITKsharp;`